malithmcr/testing-library-codegen/README.md

 Testing-library-codegen is a tool where can detect and generate the test files for you by analyzing the JSX or TSX file.

-# The problem
+# The Problem

 When it comes to testing a React application, Developers spend good amount of time rewriting the same boilerplate code.

+# The Solution
 Goal of this package is to help developers to improve productiviy.
 Let them foucs on the real test.
 Testing-library-codegen will take care of the basics.